Georgia 2nd state to postpone pres. primaries over virus

 Only one candidate is on the Republican ballot in Georgia for the presidential primary: President Donald Trump.

 The Democratic race has been narrowed to a two-man matchup between former Vice President Joe Biden and Vermont Sen. Bernie Sanders.
-Biden has been beating Sanders among key demographics at play in Georgia Democratic politics like African Americans and suburban voters and has been endorsed by a slew of state and local officials.
+In states that have already held their primaries, Biden has been beating Sanders among key demographics at play in Georgia Democratic politics, like African Americans and suburban voters, and has been endorsed by a slew of state and local officials.

 Raffensperger's office said that the decision to postpone the election was made in consultation with the state Democratic and Republican Parties.